Esri/data-collection-dotnet/docs/README.md

 * **AppClientID**: Used for OAuth authentication
 * **RedirectURL**: Used for OAuth authentication
 * **PopupExpressionForSubtitle**: The title of the popup expression to be used to compute a subtitle for features.
 The feature subtitle helps differentiate features when there are multiple identify results.
+* **MaxIdentifyResultsPerLayer**: Sets the maximum number of results to return when performing an identify operation.

 Settings used specifically and only with the *Tree Survey* dataset.
 These should not be modified.